ethereum-optimism/optimism/specs/rollup-node-p2p.md

 Peers may be banned if their performance score is too low, or if an objectively malicious action was detected.

-Banned peers will be persisted to the same data-store as the peerstore records.
+Banned peers will be persisted in the same data-store as the peerstore records.

 TODO: the connection gater does currently not gate by IP address on the dial Accept-callback.